 The California Childcare Health Program developed the Health and Safety Checklist for Early Care and Education Programs to conduct an onsite assessment in a period of about 2 hours.
 Child Care Health Consultants in the states of California, Arizona and North Carolina pilot-tested the checklist.
 A corresponding User Manual is available along with the checklist in PDF format on the California Childcare Health Program website.

 This checklist is a quality improvement tool for home-based child care programs.
 Sharing the checklist results with families of children in child care is likely to help them appreciate what their child’s caregiver is doing to keep their children safe.
 They may want to use the checklist to see how to make their homes safer for their children.
 They may offer to help make the improvements the home-based child care facility needs.
 Updated 6/2018

 A comprehensive list of knowledge and skills that a health consultant should either have or be able to collaborate with colleagues to obtain for early education and child care providers.
 Click on attachment hyperlink below to view the document.
 10/2004

 The federal Office of Child Care developed the National Program Standards Crosswalk Tool to help States and Territories to align early childhood (EC) program standards operated by different funding sources.
 This tool helps Federal, State, and local entities to create a common vision for early education and child care programs.
-Users of the tool can search and compare the content of national early childhood program standards across 10 topics and multiple subtopic areas.
+National Program Standards Crosswalk Tool makes several sets of national standards available in one online database with an easy-to-use search mechanism.
 Partnering organizations included national child care associations, national organizations that accredit centers and home-based child care, Head Start, and the U.S. Department of Defense.
-To access the tool, go to: https://occqrisguide.icfwebservices.com/index.cfm?do=crosswalk.
+To access the tool, go to: https://qrisguide.acf.hhs.gov/crosswalk/.
+Reviewed and reaffirmed 6/2018.